Dynamic charge oscillation in a quantum conductor driven by ultrashort voltage pulses

-Eq.\,\eqref{eq3:I_ph_final} relies on only two assumptions: (i) the photoassisted form of Eq.\,\eqref{eq1:current_photo_nonperiodic}, whose domain of validity has already been discussed and (ii) the sublinearity of the DC characteristic.
-The linear contribution to $I_{\mathrm{dc}}(\omega)$, if present, can be treated separately, while Eq.\,\eqref{eq3:I_ph_final} applies to the remaining nonlinear part of $I_{\mathrm{dc}}(\omega)$.
+where P.V. denotes the principal value.
+Eq.\,\eqref{eq3:I_ph_final} relies on only two assumptions: (i) the photo-assisted form of Eq.\,\eqref{eq1:current_photo_nonperiodic}, whose domain of validity has already been discussed and (ii) the sublinearity of the DC characteristic.
+Note that, an additional constant contribution $G_0$ to $G_{\mathrm{dc}}(\omega)$ can be treated separately and would simply add a trivial term $G_0 q$ to Eq.\,\eqref{eq3:I_ph_final}.

 Our derivation is independent on the microscopic details of the system.
-This unifies the predictions of dynamic charge oscillation reported in previous works in four distinct non-interacting systems~\cite{Rossignol2018,Weston2016,Kloss2025}: Fabry-P\'erot interferometers, MZIs, tunnel-coupled wires, and quantum dots.
+This unifies the predictions of dynamic charge oscillations reported in previous works in four distinct non-interacting systems~\cite{Rossignol2018,Weston2016,Kloss2025}: Fabry-P\'erot interferometers, MZIs, tunnel-coupled wires, and quantum dots.
 A detailed verification is provided in Supplementary material, demonstrating that our expression in Eq.\,\eqref{eq3:I_ph_final} reproduces all these results in the ultrashort pulse limit.
-In those work, dynamic charge oscillation are interpreted as an interference phenomenon between different propagating paths.
-Strikingly, our derivation extends to non-interferometric devices showing that this is a universal phenomenon in quantum conductors driven with ultrashort voltage pulse.
+In those works, dynamic charge oscillations are interpreted as an interference phenomenon between different propagating paths.
+Strikingly, our derivation extends to non-interferometric devices, showing that this is a universal phenomenon in quantum conductors driven with ultrashort voltage pulses.

-Nonetheless, this universality covers strong electronic or superconducting correlations within the UNEP framework demonstrating the robustness of dynamic charge oscillations against Coulomb interaction in contrast with interferometric picture.
-This is in agreement with recent results for the Mach–Zehnder interferometer restricted to weak interaction \cite{Prasoon2026}.

-In Sec.~\ref{sec:sec4}, we illustrate this generalization by analyzing a quantum point contact (QPC) in the fractional quantum Hall (FQH) regime driven by a Lorentzian pulse of finite width.
+In what follows, we illustrate and verify this generalization by analyzing a quantum point contact (QPC) in the fractional quantum Hall (FQH) regime driven by a Lorentzian pulse of finite width.

-\section{Quantum point contact in the fractional quantum hall regime}
+\paragraph{ Quantum point contact in the fractional quantum Hall regime}

-In this section we consider Laughlin FQH edges at simple filling factor $\nu$ described by a Tomonaga-Luttinger Liquid with a weakly backscattering QPC (see Fig.\,\ref{fig_1}\textbf{a}).
+In this section, we consider Laughlin FQH edges at simple filling factor $\nu$ described by a Tomonaga-Luttinger Liquid with a weakly backscattering QPC (see Fig.\,\ref{fig_1}\textbf{a}).
 The DC backscattering current can be written as \cite{Wen1991}